A Survey on Multimodal Disinformation Detection: Multimodal Factuality Prediction

 \subsection{Image}

-Text with visual content (e.g., images) spreads faster, gets 18\% more clicks, 89\% more likes, and 150\% more retweets \cite{zhang2018fauxbuster}.
-Due to the growing number of claims disseminated with images, in the current literature, there have been various studies that address visual content with text for predicting misleading information \cite{Volkova_Ayton_Arendt_Huang_Hutchinson_2019}, fake images \cite{gupta2013faking}, images shared with misinformation in political groups \cite{garimella2020images}, and fauxtographic detection \cite{zhang2018fauxbuster,wang2020understanding}.

-\cite{garimella2020images} manually annotated a sample of 2,500 images collected from public WhatsApp groups, and labeled as \textit{misinformation}, \textit{not misinformation}, \textit{misinformation already fact-checked}, and \textit{unclear}.
-They identified different types of images such as out-of-context old images, doctored images, memes (funny and misleading image), and other types of fake images.
-Image related features that are exploited in this study include images with faces and dominant colors.
-The authors also found that violent and graphic images spread faster.
+Text with visual content (e.g., images) in social media is more prominent as it is more intuitive; thus, it is easier to consume, it spreads faster, it gets 18\% more clicks, 89\% more likes, and 150\% more retweets \cite{zhang2018fauxbuster}.
+Due to the growing number of claims disseminated with images, in the current literature, there have been various studies that address the visual content with text for predicting misleading information \cite{Volkova_Ayton_Arendt_Huang_Hutchinson_2019}, fake images \cite{gupta2013faking}, images shared with misinformation in political groups \cite{garimella2020images}, and fauxtography \cite{zhang2018fauxbuster,wang2020understanding}.
+Some of these studies attempt to understand how two different modalities are used.
+Their analyses show that the extension of text with images increases the effectiveness of misleading content. \citet{gupta2013faking} highlighted the role of Twitter to spread fake images.
+This study reports that 86\% tweets spreading fake images are retweets. \citet{garimella2020images} manually annotated a sample of 2,500 images collected from public WhatsApp groups, and labeled them as \textit{misinformation}, \textit{not misinformation}, \textit{misinformation already fact-checked}, and \textit{unclear}; however, experiments were conducted with binary labels: misinformation vs. not-misinformation.
+The authors found that violent and graphic images spread faster. \citet{nakamura2019r} developed a multimodal dataset containing 1M posts including text, images, metadata, and comments collected from Reddit.
+The dataset was labeled with 2, 3, and 6-ways labels. \citet{Volkova_Ayton_Arendt_Huang_Hutchinson_2019} proposed models for detecting misleading information using images and text.